 - The community takes supplementary nutrition from the Anganwadi centre

-- Community women attend the monthly meetings in Anganwadi centre
+- Community women attend the monthly meetings in Anganwadi centre.

 The joint intervention together with ASHA worker helps a lot since “it help identify underweight children through growth monitoring and refer them the severely underweight children to the primary health centre through the ASHA worker.”
 The ASHA worker in that area is also very active and supportive and works together to address the issue of malnutrition.
+Non profit organization like CRY works actively behind uplifting the lives of children suffering from malnutrition.

 You can help more such dedicated workers help children get access to a better life at bit.ly/Healthy_Start